thradams/cake/ownership.md

 ```

 In the following example, Cake recognizes that the pointed object is 'maybe deleted.'
-However, if the object is deleted, it doesn’t matter because the pointer is null.
+However, if the object is deleted, it doesnâ€™t matter because the pointer is null.
 These relationships between states are not tracked.

 ```c